Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 1. Poor Housetraining

 One of the most common causes is poor housetraining.
 Dogs need consistent training to learn to void outside or in designated places in your home.
-If your dog was adopted at an early age or didn’t come from a reputable breeder, they may not have received proper training.
+If your dog was adopted at an early age or didn’t come from a reputable breeder, it may not have received proper training.
 Luckily, it’s not too late to give your dog the training he should have gotten as a puppy.
 Properly housebreaking a dog takes time and patience, but it’s not impossible.

 woman teaching german shepherd to keep paws on floor